730 Campus Crisis and Emergency Management

 K. Maintenance of the EOP

-1. Environmental Health and Safety will properly maintain the EOP and review it at least on an annual basis.
+1. Environmental Health and Safety will properly maintain the EOP and review it at least annually.

-2. Electronic and/or hard copies of the EOP will be maintained by all members of the CMT and department/office heads who will have significant roles in responding to emergencies.
+2. Electronic and/or hard copies of the EOP will be maintained by all members of the CMT and department/office heads with significant roles in responding to emergencies.

 3. The EOP will also be maintained in the University Police Department.

-4. A redacted version of the EOP shall be kept updated and posted on the internet.
+4. A redacted version of the EOP shall be kept updated and posted on the University's website.

 5. An electronic copy of the EOP must be maintained in a manner that will permit access during an emergency.